bacula-web/bacula-web/docs/source/01_about/features.rst

 Bacula-Web Dashboard provide a lot of informations about your Bacula infrastructure

-   * Bacula Director catalog (database) statistics like
-   * Catalog database current size
-   * Total stored Bytes
-   * Total stored files
-   * Number of enabled clients
-   * Used disk space by all volumes
+   * Last period job status (display backup jobs status for the current period)
-   * Jobs status, transfered files / bytes over prefedined period (last day, last week, last month, bot aka beginning of time)
+   * Jobs status, transfered files / bytes for the current period
-   * Volumes per pool usage graph
    * Stored bytes graph (last 7 days)
    * Stored files graph (last 7 days)
+   * Pools and volumes usage graph
    * Last used volumes (display last 10 used volumes for backup jobs)
+   * Client jobs total (backup and restore jobs statistics)
+   * Weekly jobs statitics (backup jobs statistics for each doy of the week)
+   * Biggest backup jobs

 Jobs report
 ===========